sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/performance-dashboard/index.md

 ```

 ## Cost
-Sitespeed.io is Open Source and totally free.
-But what does it cost to have an instance of sitespeed.io up and running?
+Sitespeed.io is an open-source tool that is completely free to use.
+However, there are some costs associated with running an instance of the tool.

+For optimal performance, we recommend using a bare-metal server from [Hetzner](https://www.hetzner.com).
+This is what we use for our own instances and it is available for less than $500 per year.

-Setting up an [AWS instance](https://aws.amazon.com/) c5.large has an upfront price $515 for a year (it is much cheaper to pay up front).
-Or you can use an optimized Droplet for $40 a month at [Digital Ocean](https://www.digitalocean.com/) (they have served us well in our testing).
+Alternatively, you can use an AWS instance c5.large, with an upfront price of $515 per year.
+Or you can use an optimized Droplet for $40 a month from Digital Ocean.

-You also need to pay for S3 (to store the videos and HTML).
-For [https://dashboard.sitespeed.io](https://dashboard.sitespeed.io) we pay $10-15 per month (depending how long you want to store the data).
+You will also need to pay for S3 storage to store the videos and HTML or choose to host them yourself.

+Overall, the cost of running an instance of Sitespeed.io will depend on your specific setup and usage.
+However, with the flexibility of the cloud hosting providers, you can scale up or down as needed, so you only pay for what you need.

-Does your organisation already use Graphite/InfluxDB and Grafana?
-Then use what you have.
-Otherwise you need to have a server hosting Graphite/Grafana.
-We pay $20 per month at Digital Ocean for that.
-Depending on how many metrics and for how long you want to store them, you may need an extra disk.
-As always, you should also backup your data.
+If your organization already uses Graphite/InfluxDB and Grafana, continue using them.
+If not, you will need to set up a server to host them.
+Hosting costs can be around $20 per month on platforms such as Digital Ocean.
+Keep in mind that the amount of storage needed may vary based on the amount of metrics being collected and how long they are being stored for.
+Remember to always backup your data.

-How many runs can you do per month?
-Many of the paid services, you also pay per run or have a maximum amount of runs.
-With our one instance at AWS we do 11 runs for 9 different URLs then we run 5 runs for 4 other URLs.
-That is 119 runs per hour.
-2856 per day and 85680 runs per month.
-We test Wikipedia on our instance so it is possible that your site is a little slower, then you will not be able to make the same amount of runs per month.
+The number of runs that can be done per month can vary depending on the service being used.
+Some paid services charge per run or have a limit on the number of runs.
+Our organization uses one instance on AWS and can perform 11 runs for 9 different URLs, followed by 5 runs for 4 other URLs.
+This results in a total of 119 runs per hour, 2856 runs per day, and 85680 runs per month.
+Keep in mind that these numbers are based on testing Wikipedia on our instance and your site may be slower, resulting in a lower number of runs per month.

 Total cost: